mfornos/awesome-microservices/README.md

 - [Martini](http://martini.codegangsta.io/) classy web development in Go.
 - [Negroni](https://github.com/codegangsta/negroni) idiomatic HTTP Middleware for Golang.

-## Platforms

-- [Docker](https://www.docker.com/) an open platform for distributed applications for developers and sysadmins.
-- [Fabric8](http://fabric8.io/) is an open-source integration platform for deep management of Java Containers (JVMs).

 ## Runtimes

 - [Karaf](http://karaf.apache.org/) is a small OSGi based runtime which provides a lightweight container.
 - [Akka](http://akka.io/) is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.

+## Platforms

+- [VAMP](http://vamp.io/) build, deploy and manage microservices with power and ease.
+- [Fabric8](http://fabric8.io/) is an open-source integration platform for deep management of Java Containers (JVMs).

 ## Infrastructure